WEI-TiSC/ConfPre2Post/README.md

 ## Point

 1. Retrain with rif-data without rus performs worst for only 1% severe data exist.
-2. ROS must be tried for both pre-train and retrain.
-3. CCCP: different threshold! {0.8, 0.8, 0.9} might be good.

-- **Important**: Only divide into with/without one-hot in hyper-params tuning, and retrain all data-sets using tha params!
-  - Pretrain: ROS data (with/without onehot);
-  - Retrain: All sampling sets.

-- Class_weight or SMOTE-based techs not proper for this task!
+2. SMOTE-based techs not proper for this task!
-  - Class_weight cannot change the situation of lack on severe data
   - SMOTE-based techs interpolates between minority class samples to generate new synthetic samples, however, quality of generated data seems to be not that good for non-severe and severe data are like each other.

 ---